 As a business we’re optimistic by nature, but sometimes people, and ideas need a little help along the way.
 Over the years we’ve developed links with organisations we feel in tune with and offered support to charities that are close to our hearts.
 Inevitably some of our focus is on horticulture, nature, landscapes and our own industry – but we’re also involved with initiatives that look forward to a better future in our local community and across society.

-Our corporate social responsibility (CSR) policy has two key pillars – committing funds through donations and sponsorship, and committing time by allowing all of our people the opportunity to volunteer.
+Our corporate social responsibility policy has three key pillars – committing funds through donations and sponsorship, committing time by allowing all of our people the opportunity to volunteer, and committing policies to improve our environmental impact.
 They combine to give us a broad, impactful and effective CSR policy.

 Planning ahead is a great way to ensure donations and sponsorship have the most impact.
 That’s why we commit a percentage of each year’s profits to our CSR budget, delivering thousands of pounds to initiatives and causes where we think we can make a difference.